Shiru-Game/eversoul-notes/teams/operators-flex.md

 ### Recommended to play against:
 - `Claire`: Since this team can freely tech `Jacqueline`, it's a very good [counter](../counters/souls/claire.md) to `Claire`.
 - `Strong rear soul on the side`: If `Jacqueline` is drafted to the last spot, she synergizes well with the buffs and debuffs to quickly take them out.
 - `Melee teams`: `Lilith` is great at dealing with a grouped up formation.
-If `Ayame` is drafted, she can bind souls from the beginning of the fight and delay their rotation with her S1, *this is my second go-to counter to `Aki` after `Lizelotte`*.
+If `Ayame` is drafted, she can bind souls from the beginning of the fight and delay their rotation with her S1.
 - `Ranged teams`: `Claire + Jacqueline` is one of the best combo to break ranged formations, `Claire` draws most of the aggro and deal an AoE burst allow `Jacqueline` to 1v1 safer while `Mephistopheles + Lilith` work on their magic.

 ### Draft notes: